gittyeric/one-page-app-web-crawler/README.md

 ## Setup

 1. You'll need to have [Python 3](https://www.python.org/downloads/) installed on your system.
+Be sure to check "Add Python environment variables" if asked during installation.

 2. Now either download this project or clone with git: